statamic/importer/DOCUMENTATION.md

 ## Installation

 > **Note:**
-> Before installing the importer addon, please ensure your project has a database setup.
-If you created your site using the [Statamic CLI](https://github.com/statamic/cli), a SQLite database will have been configured.
+> Before installing the importer addon, please ensure your project has a database configured.
+This importer uses a database to keep track of import progress.
+If you created your site using the [Statamic CLI](https://github.com/statamic/cli), a SQLite database will have been setup for you.
 You can confirm by running `php artisan migrate`.

 1. You can install the Importer addon via Composer: